LovelaceSquare/lovelacesquare/Codes/Saturation O-ALS/README.md

 - `P` = loadings (spectral profiles)

 In the case of detector saturation:
-- Clipped channels are replaced with `NaN`
+- Saturated channels are replaced with `NaN`
 - OALS iteratively estimates `T` and `P` under orthogonality constraints
 - Full spectra are reconstructed as `X̂ = T·P`, providing estimates for the saturated regions